Going nuclear: Should nations unilaterally decide? | DW | 06.01.2022

 "In principle, cooperation works reasonably well," he said, especially in Europe where nations commonly share multiple borders.

-In a statement to DW, the Organisation for Economic Co-operation and Development's Nuclear Energy Authority said global energy authorities, including the World Association of Nuclear Operators, have, in the last decade, created a much higher level of "joint action to assure nuclear safety than ever in the past."
+In a statement to DW, the Organization for Economic Co-operation and Development's Nuclear Energy Agency (NEA) said global energy authorities, including the World Association of Nuclear Operators, have, in the last decade, created a much higher level of "joint action to assure nuclear safety than ever in the past."

 "A common level of understanding and practice around the world [has] enhanced the ability of all countries to assure high levels of nuclear safety for operating plants, including those considered for long-term operation," the NEA added.